 Just the Two of Us - Get Romantic on the Isle of Wight

-A walk down through the Devil’s Chimney might not sound like a Valentine Day outing, but the fairytale land of the Undercliff that it opens into is a wonderland of rocky sheer cliffs dropping into rambling woodland – the perfect romantic walk.
+A walk down through the Devil’s Chimney might not sound like a Valentine’s Day or overly romantic outing, but the fairy-tale land of the Undercliff that it opens into is a wonderland of rocky sheer cliffs dropping into rambling woodland – the perfect romantic walk.
 At the top you can just glimpse the land beneath, as you enter the steep steps down through the sheer rock face.
-Make your way carefully down the stone staircase through the rocks, which is pretty romantic in itself, and at the bottom the gap is just wide enough to get through and opens into the magic land beneath the cliff.
+Make your way carefully down the stone staircase through the rocks, which is pretty idealistic in itself, and at the bottom the gap is just wide enough to get through and opens into the magic land beneath the cliff.
 Centuries of land movement have made this land an undulating adventure with mossy covered rocks and ancient trees – there’s even a cave to find if you’ve got time on your hands.
 Follow the path eastwards toward Shanklin and you’ll find the huge rock called the ‘Wishing Seat’ where people have wished for everlasting love for hundreds of years.
 Then walk on through the Undercliff to Shanklin Old Village to one of the pubs or tearooms.

 How about making a personal perfume to give to your love on Valentine’s Day?
 A perfect pastime for a UK romantic weekend break, Tiny Homes Holidays offers one-day courses with Debbie Mulkern of New Forest Aromatics on natural perfumery and you get to make your own totally unique perfume to take home with you.
 Plus, you get to learn about the history of perfume, how scent is created, and you get to sample lots of wonderful natural scents – choosing the ones that you like the best for your personal perfume.
 Why not bring your lover back to Tiny Homes for a weekend too?
 Visit the Tiny Homes Holiday website for more details.